smartdevicelink/sdl_evolution/proposals/0207-rpc-message-protection.md

 SDL proxy may start service 7 with encryption enabled in several situations.
 - 1. Before mobile proxy sends the first RPC message that needs encryption.
 This works similar to delaying the loading of a dynamic library.
 Mobile proxy enables encryption for the RPC service only when it really needs encryption.
 This is the latest time.
 This option may cause a delay.
 Since the channel is not ready, it must wait until the encryption gets enabled in order to send an encrypted message.
 - 2. After mobile proxy receives an `OnPermissionsChange` notification and there is at least one RPC that needs encryption.
 In this case, proxy enables encryption for any potential usage.
 This is the earliest time that the app/proxy knows it may need encryption.
-- 3. Sometime in between (Proposed option).
+- 3. Sometime in between (proposed option).
 For example, when the driver activates the app and HMI brings the app to foreground.
 Because it may take some time to get RPC service encryption enabled for the first time, and there is no overhead after that, we recommend the proxy enable encryption after the app is activated (SDL proxy receives `OnHMIStatus` notification with `hmiLevel=FULL\LIMITED\BACKGROUND`, but not `NONE`) and there is at least one RPC that needs protection.

-When the mobile proxy receives `OnPermissionsChange` message, it shall remember the flag for the app and the list of RPCs that need encryption if the app's flag is true for later use.
+When the mobile proxy receives `OnPermissionsChange` message, it shall remember the flag for the app and the lists of RPCs that need encryption if the app's flag is true for later use.

 Mobile proxy shall only send encrypted RPC requests and receive encrypted RPC responses and notifications in an encryption enabled service if the corresponding RPC needs encryption.